Table of Contents

 But what about the cost of Xarelto in Canada?

 North of America, Xarelto happens to be much cheaper.
-Just one 15 mg tablet of Xarelto will typically cost $2.11.
+Just one 15 mg tablet of Xarelto, also known as rivaroxaban, will typically cost $2.11.
 So you can imagine how much more affordable a pack of such tablets would be.

 You can get Xarelto for a similarly reasonable price with these cost-saving practices.

 While you aren’t in Canada, you can still save on Xarelto significantly.
 All you need to do is consider applying the following.